mindspore.nn.CellDict

 Update the CellDict by overwriting the existing keys with the key-value pairs from a mapping or an iterable.

 cells (iterable) – An iterable of key-value pairs of (key, Cell), the type of key-value pairs is (string, Cell); Or a mapping(dictionary) from string to Cell.
 The type of Cell can not be CellDict, CellList or SequentialCell.
-The key can not be same with the attributes of class Cell, can not contain ‘.’, can not be an empty string.
+The key can not be same as the attributes of class Cell, can not contain '.', can not be an empty string.

 Note